al66/imicros-kube/dev/minio/readme.md

 $ nano secret.yaml
 ```

-Use this example and maintain password and user:
+Use this template and maintain password and user:
 ```yaml
 kind: Secret
 apiVersion: v1